 An extremely high SE challenge dose was required in this trial to establish sufficient transmission of the SE to the ovaries (>40% control birds were positive on ovarian culture vs. 33.3% in the product).
 The product was very effective in reducing the prevalence of ceca infected (93.8% supplemented diets vs. 97.9% Control at 7 days; 47.9% supplemented diets vs. 53.2% Control at 14 days), since a significant reduction in cecal colonisation by SE occurred at 7 days (ImmunoWall® SE positive ceca had slightly more than 102 SE/gram vs. the Control at nearly 103 SE/gram of ceca content); resulting in corresponding reductions in ovarian prevalence and colonisation.

-Decrease in faecal contamination on eggs
+The decrease in faecal contamination on eggs

 It is important to point out that an obvious extension of the reduction in cecal colonization with the use of the product will be a decrease in the faecal contamination of the egg surface.
 After an egg is laid, it begins to cool and draw surface bacteria into the pores of the shell.
 Less SE contamination of the surface should result in less contamination of the egg interior.
 The use of the product can be an integral and viable part of a comprehensive SE intervention strategy; resulting in decreased ovarian colonization and environmental contamination.